krasserm/krasserm.github.io/_posts/2018-04-07-latent-space-optimization.md

 > How can useful optimization objectives be designed?

 First of all, the optimization objective must be a function of the desired target label in addition to latent variable $\mathbf{t}$.
 For example, if the desired target label is 5 the optimization objective must have an optimum in that region of the latent space where images with a 5 are located.
-Also remember that the variational distribution i.e. the distribution of codes in latent space has been regularized to be close to the standard normal distribution during model training (see *regularization term* in `vae_loss`).
+Also remember that the variational distributions i.e. the distributions of codes in latent space have been regularized to be close to the standard normal distribution during model training (see *regularization term* in `vae_loss`).
 This regularization term should also be considered in the optimization objective to avoid directing search too far from the origin.

 Hence the optimization objective should not only reflect the probability that a sample corresponds to an image of desired target label but also the standard normal probability distribution.
-In the following, we will use an optimization objective $f$ that is defined as the sum of the negative log likelihood (NLL) of these probabilities:
+In the following, we will use an optimization objective $f$ that is the negative logarithm of the product of these two terms:

 $$
 f(\mathbf{t}, target) = - \log p(y=target \lvert \mathbf{t})